laurenstclair/Laur.ai/README.md

 python laur.ai.py
 ```
 ## Class Structure
-All files are named according to python naming conventions, all lower case with underscores signifying new words.
+All files are named according to python naming conventions, all lowercase with underscores signifying new words.
 Our classes are organized using the following structure.
+Python files can be found in the folder /chatbot_py and includes the files clean_master_data.py, combine_data_to_master.py, process_transcript.py, and laur.ai.py.

 ## laur.ai.py
 laur.ai.py is built using the nltk library.
-The data is run throw a series of steps in order to create a bag of words associated by comment and response after undergoing lemmatization,
+The data is run throw a series of steps to create a bag of words associated by comment and response after undergoing lemmatization,
-  1. Text data is cleaned by removal of numbers and conversion to lowercase.
+  1. Text data is cleaned by the removal of numbers and conversion to lowercase.
-  2. Tokenize and tag: words are split up from phrases to then be categorized based on type
+  2. Tokenize and tag words: words are split up from phrases to then be categorized based on the type
-  3. Lemmatize: convert words into their base form
+  3. Lemmatize words: convert words into their base form
-  4. Create bag of words
+  4. Create a bag of words